The Most Common Chimney Installations & Replacements

 Smoke Chamber Repair

-We use a high-temperature cerfractory mortar repair is either hand parged or applied mechanically to seal holes, gaps, cracks and to smooth the jagged corbelled brick edges.
-It restores the integrity of your fireplace, but more importantly, increases the safety and efficiency of your fireplace.
+We use a high-temperature cerfractory mortar to repair smoke chambers.
+The product is either hand parged or applied mechanically to seal holes, gaps, and cracks and to smooth the jagged and corbelled brick edges.
+It restores the integrity of your fireplace.
+But more importantly, it increases the safety and efficiency of your fireplace.

-Factory built fireplaces (prefabricated / zero clearance) systems have a covering at the top called a chase cover.
-It is a good idea to replace it with a stainless steel cover rather than a galvanized steel cover.
-Over time, some chase covers develop holes allowing water to penetrate the system and causing water damage.
-At Clean Sweep of Anne Arundel County, we will measure and custom fabricate a new stainless steel chase cover correctly sized and designed to shed water.
+Factory-built fireplace (prefabricated/zero clearance) systems have a covering at the top called a chase cover.
+Over time, some chase covers develop holes allowing water to penetrate the system and cause water damage.
+It is a good idea to replace an old chase cover with a stainless steel cover, rather than a galvanized steel cover, because stainless steel will resist this damage and last a lot longer.
+At Clean Sweep of Anne Arundel County, we will measure and custom fabricate a new stainless steel chase cover that’s correctly sized for your chimney and designed to shed water.